Politecnico di Milano

 The task of the students will be to experience and assess some good quality projects as best practices in Berlin.
 They will visit the sites, collect information, meet designers and other actors and evaluate the projects to produce materials to be discussed, either in a public session or in a seminar.

-Studio leaders: Corinna Morandi, Fabrizio Leoni, Ilaria Mariotti, Andrea Rolando with Annapaola Busnardo, Giorgio Limonta, Carlo Molteni, Cristiana Mattioli, Silvia Nessi
+Studio coordinators: Corinna Morandi, Fabrizio Leoni, Ilaria Mariotti, Andrea Rolando with Annapaola Busnardo, Giorgio Limonta, Carlo Molteni, Cristiana Mattioli, Silvia Nessi